 - 4.1.1 The route of a gas pipeline running from Llangefni to Llanbedrgoch, c.
-5km long, was walked following the removal of topsoil.
-One definite site, a burnt mound of Prehistoric date, was identified and examined prior to the digging of the pipe trench.
-Two other potential sites were examined but were found to be natural features. - 4.1.2 The area of the burnt mound examined was found to consist of a 200mm deep layer of burnt, fractured stone, separated from the yellow natural clay by a thin olive-green layer thought to represent the original ground surface.
-A linear slot appeared to mark the eastern limit of the mound, and may have been used for conveying water. - 4.1.3 A flint point of early mesolithic date (6,000 8,000 BC) was found within the burnt stone.
-This is thought to be earlier in date than the mound which is assumed to be of Bronze Age date (c.
-2,000 BC).
+5Km long, was walked following the removal of topsoil.
+One definite site, a burnt mound of prehistoric date (c.
+910-1130 BC), was identified and examined prior to the digging of the pipe trench.
+Two other potential sites were examined but were found to be natural features. - 4.1.2 The area of the burnt mound which was to be cut by the trench was examined, and was found to consist of a 200mm deep layer of burnt, fractured stone, separated from the yellow natural clay by a thin olive-green layer thought to represent the original ground surface.
+A linear slot appeared to mark the eastern limit of the mound, and may have been used for conveying water.

+4.1.3 A flint point of early mesolithic date (6,000 - 8,000 BC) was found within the burnt stone.